Pagghiu/SaneCppLibraries/Documentation/Tools.md

 `SC::Tools` has been created for the following reasons:

 - Enjoy the coolness of writing _C++ scripts_
-- Do shell automation / development tools or similar tasks in a real programming language
+- Create development tools and automate shell operations in a real programming language
 - Allow C++ programmers to use regular C++ IDE / Debuggers when writing _automation / shell scripts_
 - Use Sane C++ Libraries for real tasks to improve them and fix bugs:
     - Example: `Tools/SC-package.cpp` uses SC::Process library to download some third party binary